jjahns/ansible-role-nsx-deploy-ovf/README.md

 ## Required Variables

-Values that are not set and are required to make a successful run.
+Values that are not set and are required.
+Playbooks will fail to run if calling this role without these variables set either at run time or at the host level.
+It is not recommended to set properties such as nsx_ovf_ip_address at the group level.

 * `nsx_ovf_vsphere_hostname:`
 * `nsx_ovf_vsphere_password:`